SAP/abap-atc-cr-cv-s4hc/README.md

 With the note [3449860](https://launchpad.support.sap.com/#/notes/3449860)- ATC Checks 'Usage of Released APIs' and 'Usage of Released APIs (Cloudification Repository)' support for Classic APIs

 With the note [3489660](https://me.sap.com/notes/3489660)- “Enable deployment into UI5 ABAP Repository with language version "ABAP for Cloud Development" using development namespaces”

+With the note [3761018](https://me.sap.com/notes/3761018) - Provide a list of object types supported at different Clean Core levels.

 *NEW NEW NEW*
 With the introduction of the new ATC check 3565942 - ATC Checks "Usage of APIs" and "Allowed Enhancement Technologies" [https://me.sap.com/notes/3565942]